crownchakra/crownchakra.github.io/_posts/2014-3-3-Hacking-Wifi-Credentials.md

 Now that we have the essentials in place, let's begin exploring how to list available Wi-Fi networks using CMD/PowerShell.

-## Section 2: Listing Available Wi-Fi Networks
+## Section 2: Listing Available Wi-Fi Profiles

 To interact with Wi-Fi networks through CMD/PowerShell, we'll be using the `Netsh` (Network Shell) command, a versatile tool for network configuration and management.
-Here's how to use CMD/PowerShell to list all available Wi-Fi networks:
+Here's how to use CMD/PowerShell to list all available Wi-Fi profiles:

 - Open CMD/PowerShell with administrative privileges
-- To list available Wi-Fi networks, run: ```netsh wlan show networks```
+- To list available Wi-Fi networks, run: ```netsh wlan show profile```

 ![_config.yml]({{ site.baseurl }}/wifi-images/01 netsh wlan.png)